-This Paleo Mayo recipe is easy to make and the required ingredients are usually found in most kitchens.
-It is so nice to have a truly Paleo Mayo recipe.
+This Whole30 Mayo recipe is easy to make and the required ingredients are usually found in most kitchens.
+It is so nice to have a real Mayo recipe.
 It is great for salads and sandwiches.
 This recipe is can be combined with a lot of things and adds flavor and moistness.
 Since raw egg yolks are used, it is important to use pasteurized eggs and take extra care with the handling and storage of the mayo.

 This mayo is easy to make and the required ingredients are usually found in most kitchens.
 Since raw egg yolks are used, it is important to use pasteurized eggs and take extra care with the handling and storage of the mayo.